DE0CH/de0ch.github.io/_posts/2023-08-20-bi-weekly-blog-posts.md

 This point is also supported anecdotally by a social experiment done by Jerry Uelsmann, a professor at the University of Florida.
 He divided his film photography students into two groups.
 He told the first group that their photos would be graded on the quality of a single photo, and he told the other group that their photos would be graded based on the quantity of the photos: one hundred photos would be graded A, ninety photos would be graded B and eighty photos would be C. At the end of the term, to his surprise, all the best photos were produced by the students who were graded on the quantity of their work.
 They were able to produce better quality work because they got more practice by taking action.

-The other day I encountered Raymond Chen's blog.
-To my utter astonishment, he has been writing one blog every day for the last 20 years, amounting to 6800 posts in total.
+The other day I encountered Raymond Chen's blog post.
+To my utter astonishment, he has been writing one blog post every day for the last 20 years, amounting to 6800 posts in total.
 Some of them are of super high quality as well.
 If he could keep up with writing a post every day, I can certainly manage having one post every two weeks no matter how busy I am.

 # Putting Ideas into Practice